Never assume hotel or hostel prices are fixed. Book right and massive savings are possible on UK and worldwide rooms.

 Many countries charge a £10-£30 per day room tax.
 Not all sites include this, so always check.

-Some hotel websites hide the true cost of a stay until you enter their card details.
-In some cases, the first you find out is at the hotel, or on credit card or bank statements.
+Some hotel websites hide the true cost of a stay until the final booking page.
+In some cases, the first time you'll find out the true figure is at the hotel.
 This is because websites sometimes say taxes at the relevant percentage rate for that destination apply, on top of the price displayed.

-Even comparison sites often show the price minus taxes, so always click through to check the final price before choosing.
-See the Revealed: Hidden hotel charges news story.
+Even comparison sites sometimes show the price minus taxes, so always click through to check the final price before choosing.
+See the Revealed: Hidden hotel charges MSE News story.

 Also watch for sites which have rooms 'on request'.
 This only means it's being requested from the hotel, not that there's actually a room available.
 Be careful not to go for one of these and lose a firm cheap deal elsewhere.